 There are no difference in admission criteria, all substantial conditions for issuing the respective permit or visa, should be met in all cases.

-Any alteration of rights with respect to

-residence: employment rights: Social welfare and social security rights: If a residence permit is issued - no alterations.
-No alterations in case of residence permit.
-If residence permit is issued - no alterations.
-If visa is issued - some social security rights If visa is issued - residence is changed to temporary stay. may be unavailable for non-working persons.
+Any alteration of rights with respect to residence: employment rights: Social welfare and social security rights: If a residence permit is issued - no No alterations in case If residence permit is issued - no alterations. alterations. of residence permit.
+If visa is issued - some social security rights If visa is issued - residence is changed may be unavailable for non-working to temporary stay. persons.